rerun/rerun/modules/stubbs/README.md

 Call the `add-option` command again but this time use its `-default <>` parameter to set the default value.

-Here the "jumps" option is set to a default value, "1":
+Here the "-jumps" option is set to a default value, "1":

     rerun stubbs:add-option \
       -name jumps -description "jump #num times" -module freddy -command dance \